evgenii-brovkin/ds-base-course/basic_engineering.md

 ### Google Colab

 **Google Colab** provides the same functionality as Jupyter notebook and extends it.
 Most popular data science tools are pre-installed on Colab and can be used right away.
 It's good for prototyping and training of simple neural networks since Google provides **free GPU instances** on Colab.
 See the Colab [introduction notebook][colab-link] to learn more.

 ---

+## Exercises

+A preferable way to manage dependencies on a project is to use **environment.yml** conda file.
+This way everyone will have the same version of dependencies and version conflicts will be avoided.
+However, this is not a project, so you can install all libraries manually.
+Pick either way and do the following:

+- Create a new conda environment with Python 3.7 via conda prompt and name it "course".
+- Install Numpy via pip and Pandas via conda in your new environment.
+- Run Jupyter Notebook and create new notebooks.
+- Import the installed libraries and check that they are working.

+You might want to look at the interface or try code something inside the notebook to get used to the Notebook or Python.

+---